deepraining/orchids/README.md

-# orchids, make web app to be felt as native app
+# orchids, make web app be felt as native app

 ## how to use